 Due dates also include a time .
 If your instructor does not set a due time, the listed date displays the course's default due time.

 If your course includes Multiple Grading Periods, you can view assignments by grading period .
 You can search for an assignment by typing an assignment title or a keyword in the Search for assignment field .
 You can also group assignments by type .

 To view the details of an assignment, click the name of the assignment.

 When an assignment is open to you to submit at any time, you can view the due date, points, and the type(s) of submission(s) you can use for the assignment .
 Not all assignments may have a due date.

 For example, an assignment may have a due date but may not list any other dates.
 If you were to miss the due date, you could still submit the assignment for late credit before the last day of the course.
 If the assignment does not have a due date, you can submit the assignment at any time before the last day of the course.

-To submit your assignment, click the Submit Assignment link .
+To submit your assignment, click the Start Assignment button .

 Note: You can always re-submit an assignment unless your instructor has set availability dates for the assignment.

 When an assignment is open to you during availability dates, you can view all available assignment information in addition to the specific dates the assignment is available to you.
 Availability dates may include a first available date (open date), last available date (locked or closed), or both dates to create an overall date range.
 The Due date may be before or on the last available date (if one is set).